ash-teach/dgl-204/docs/dgl204-2022fa/week-01.md

 ## Basic types
 <iframe width="560" height="315" src="https://www.youtube.com/embed/44V7YRafc0o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Programming language fundamentals
-Even if you have limited experience with statically-typed languages there are many common programming techniques that you will recognize in Kotlin, including things like functions, collections, control flow and strings.
-We'll examine all of these in a basic Kotlin sense.
-<div alt="video here?"></div>

 ## Primary resources
 ### Kotlin Docs
 The official [Kotlin Docs](https://kotlinlang.org/docs/home.html) site covers everything that you might need to know about Kotlin.
 Watch the video below to see how we'll use the docs.